matusiakp/Test/README.md

 --- | ---
 <img src="https://github.com/matusiakp/Test/blob/master/Photo/Top_cabel_chain_1.jpg" width="300" alt="New"> | <img src="https://github.com/matusiakp/Test/blob/master/Photo/ORIGIN_2.jpg" width="300" alt="New">

+if you do not want to use this solution, I suggest printing a stiffening bracket for mounting orginal cable chain holder.
 Download step:<br>
 <a href="???">Top Mount Cable Chain</a><br>

 Link to thingiverse:<br>
 <a href="https://www.thingiverse.com/thing:2809623">Top Mount Cable Chain</a><br>
+<a href="https://www.thingiverse.com/thing:3355599">Stable cable chain holder</a><br>

 ## Spool and Filament Holder <a name="head6"></a>
 For the efficient replacement of the filament, I was able to combine three very good solutions from thingiverse.